More and more people are showing interest in affiliate marketing.

 Therefore, set competitive pricing.
 Check what your competitors are offering and decide your commissions based on that.
 Typically, affiliates are paid 10-20% of the revenue they bring in.

 3. Recruit affiliates

-Depending on your product or service, here are a few ways to recruit affiliates:
+Depending on your product or service, here are a few ways to find affiliates:

-- If yours is a D2C ecommerce brand, convert all customers into affiliates.
-Most customers know other potential customers and incentivizing current (happy) customers for sharing your products with friends & family is an excellent word of mouth marketing strategy.
-[Self Promo (😬): Our merchants make up to 30% of revenue from affiliates because we convert all customers]
+- If yours is a D2C e-commerce brand, convert all customers into affiliates.
+Most customers know other potential customers and incentivizing current (happy) customers for sharing your products with friends & family is an excellent word-of-mouth marketing strategy.
+[Our merchants make up to 30% of revenue from affiliates because we convert all customers]

 - Similarly, reach out to relevant Instagram influencers and offer them a great commission for every customer they bring to you.